Medical

 The Foundations of a Strong Differential Diagnosis

 When coming up with differential diagnoses, avoid the "Oh no, I can’t think of anything!" moment by using structured tools.
-One classic framework, and the one I learned in medical school, is the VINDICATE mnemonic, which ensures you don’t overlook key disease categories:
+One classic framework, and the one I learned in school, is the VINDICATE mnemonic, which ensures you don’t overlook key disease categories:

 • Vascular (Stroke, MI, PE)